DataDog/dd-sdk-swift-testing/README.md

 ### Inside test code

 You can add custom tags inside your test methods.
-Static property `DDTest.current` will return current test instance if called inside the test method scope.
+The static property `DDTest.current` will return the current test instance if called inside the test method scope.

 ```swift
 // Somewhere inside the test method